aperezdc/hipack-js/README.md

 Features:

 * Reading and writing HiPack formatted messages.
-* Works in NodeJS, IoJS, and browsers.
+* Works in NodeJS and browsers.
 * Small, self contained JavaScript implementation.
 * Less than 8kB when minified using [UglifyJS2](http://lisperator.net/uglifyjs/)!